What is a CBD Flower?

 Anti-Inflammatory - Studies show that CBD can reduce inflammation, swelling, and tenderness.
 This is especially true around the joints.

-Anti-Anxiety and Anti-Depressive - Researchers conducted studies that proved CBD was effective for calming anxiety and other mood disorders like depression.
+Anti-Anxiety and Anti-Depressive - Researchers conducted studies that proved CBD was effective for calming anxiety, and CBD help reduce depression.

 - Neuroprotective - While this research is still in the early stages, CBD has promise as a natural way to treat conditions like multiple sclerosis and Alzheimer's disease by protecting the neurons from further deterioration.

 When you compare the CBD bud to other types of delivery methods, smoking gives you an excellent way to ingest a much broader range of cannabinoids.
 In turn, you'll take full advantage of something known as the entourage effect.